corda/samples/cordapp-upgrades/README.md

 field to the obligation state (a defaulted flag), and a new command to govern transactions that set it.
 Additionally, version 4 of the workflows CorDapp provides a flow that can be used to set this flag.

-1. Deploy the nodes in their initial configuration by running `./gradlew deployNodes`, then run the following:
+1. Deploy the nodes in their initial configuration by running `./gradlew deployNodes`.
-`scripts/upgradeNodes.sh workflows v2-finality-intermediate PartyA PartyB`.
-This copies the V2 workflows CorDapp to PartyA and PartyB.
 Start the network by running `build/nodes/runnodes` and observe that all nodes can transact with each other (this can be done by running `./gradlew issueBetweenNodes`, which will issue an obligation between each pair of nodes in the network).

-2. Shut down the network, then upgrade some of the nodes to the new version of the contract.
+2. Shut down the network, then upgrade one of the nodes to the new version of the contract.
 This also requires upgrading to the latest version of the workflows CorDapp, as older versions are compiled against the initial contract.
- The upgrade can be carried out by running `scripts/upgradeNodes.sh workflows v4-with-default PartyA PartyB` and `scripts/upgradeNodes.sh contracts v2-can-default PartyA PartyB`.
+ The upgrade can be carried out by running `scripts/upgradeNodes.sh workflows v3-can-default PartyA` and `scripts/upgradeNodes.sh contracts v2-can-default PartyA`.
 Note: There is some additional configuration for the nodes running the new versions of the workflows CorDapp.
 This configuration is used to control whether the new field in the contract state is set when the state is created.
 The no downgrade rule will prevent nodes with only the old contract version from using the state if it has new fields set, and so as a result the new field cannot be set until all nodes in the network are upgraded.
 To begin with, this configuration